• Ebook

 1. Shop the perimeter of the grocery store first.

-The perimeter of the grocery store is where you’ll find fresh produce, meats, dairy products, and other naturally gluten-free foods.
-These are also healthier choices since they are whole and unprocessed.
+The perimeter of the grocery store is where you'll find fresh produce, meats, dairy products, and other naturally gluten-free foods.
+These are also simple choices since they are single ingredient and unprocessed.

 If you do come across processed or packaged versions of whole foods, check the ingredients label to make sure there is no added starch, wheat, or gluten-containing ingredients.